Scott Mitchell (wide receiver): Berlin Thunder

 Undrafted in the 2006 NFL draft, Mitchell began his professional career when he was drafted by the Berlin Thunder of NFL Europa before the start of that league's final season.
 However, he did not make the final roster cut and never recorded a statistic for the team.

 New Orleans VooDoo

 Mitchell landed in the AFL, where he played for the New Orleans VooDoo in 2007.
 During his only season with the VooDoo, Mitchell compiled 17 catches, 184 total yards receiving and 1 touchdown reception.

 Hamilton Tiger-Cats

 Mitchell then signed with the CFL's Hamilton Tiger-Cats in 2008, where he compiled 35 catches, 682 yards receiving and 2 touchdown receptions in 16 games.
 He was released from the Tiger-Cats just before the start of the next season and was briefly signed by the Winnipeg Blue Bombers later that year but never played for the franchise.

 Personal

 Mitchell is not currently with any team and resides in San Diego, California.
+On July 13, 2025, Mitchell and his partner, Davanh DiMarco, confronted and helped detain a suspected arsonist who had ignited brush along a trail at Runyon Canyon Park in Los Angeles.
+The incident was widely reported by major national media including CNN, NBC News, ABC7, CBS, and the Los Angeles Times.